Photo by Innerbody Research

 These spots or patches can have profound effects on people’s self-esteem.
 For example, a 2023 study on patients with melasma (an acquired pigmentary condition) found that they presented with “statistically significantly higher anxiety” versus patients without the condition.1 2

-Products like skin-whitening creams (also called skin-brightening or skin-lightening creams) contain ingredients that may be able to help reduce the appearance of various forms of hyperpigmentation.
+Products like skin-lightening creams (also called “skin-brightening” or “skin-whitening” creams) contain ingredients that may be able to help reduce the appearance of various forms of hyperpigmentation.
 But do these products really work?
 Are they safe?
 How long do you need to use them to see real results?
-In this guide, we break down our top picks for the best whitening creams and show you how they stack up against one another.
+In this guide, we’ll answer these questions as we break down our top picks for the best lightening creams and show you how they stack up against one another.

 If you’re in a hurry, here’s a quick look at our recommendations.

-Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about maintaining their wellbeing to live healthier lifestyles.
+Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about maintaining their well-being and living healthier lifestyles.

-We analyze each product or service we review through extensive research and hands-on testing.
-All told, we’ve spent over 100 hours gathering up-to-date information on whitening creams and trying them ourselves.
-For this guide to whitening creams, we examined over 50 scientific journals and studies on common ingredients, their safety, and their effectiveness to ensure our recommendations have strong research backing them.
+When creating guides and reviews, we analyze each product or service through extensive research and hands-on testing.
+All told, our team spent over 125 hours gathering accurate, up-to-date information on skin-lightening creams and trying them out for ourselves.
+For this guide alone, we examined over 50 scientific journals and studies on common skin-brightening ingredients, their safety, and their effectiveness to ensure our recommendations have strong research supporting them.
+We also interacted at length with the companies selling these products to gather firsthand information about the customer experience.

-Additionally, like all health-related content on this website, this guide to the best whitening cream was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+Additionally, like all health-related content on this website, this guide was thoroughly vetted by one or more members of our Medical Review Board for accuracy.

 Winner: Meladerm